turingschool/mod-0-project-be/section1/reflection.md

 7. What is interpolation?
 Use interpolation to print a sentence using the variable `animal`.
  Interpolation is a way to add strings together, especially if you are using a variable to hold a string.
 It uses fewer characters to type than straight concatenation

+ ex: `A black and white striped horse is called a #{zebra}`

-8. What method is used to get input from a user? gets and gets.chomp
+8. What method is used to get input from a user?
+`gets` and `gets.chomp`

 9. Name and describe two common string methods:
-.length is a method to return how many characters a string has, .split is a method to split a string into an array at each space in the string, or with a different split character.
+`.length` is a method to return how many characters a string has, `.split` is a method to split a string into an array at each space in the string, or with a different split character.